Preston-Landers/speakur-discussion/README.md

 * Languages and themes selections update instantly

+* Given the experimental nature of Polymer and Web Components, support for different browsers may vary.

 ## Quickstart for non-self-hosting

 I recommend setting up your own Firebase as described below whether or not you host the Speakur HTML files yourself.

-If you use the author's Firebase you will have no control over the data, so you should only do that for testing purposes.
+If you use my Firebase you will have no control over the data or traffic limits, so you should only do that for testing purposes.
-Also, loading the 'raw' (non-concatenated) components will cause slower page loading times.

 That said, you can quickly add Speakur to almost any web page with a few simple steps: